 2.3.7 Lead Agencies are required to post monitoring and inspection reports on the consumer education website for each licensed provider and for each non-relative provider eligible to provide CCDF services on the consumer education website.
 These reports must include results of required annual monitoring visits and visits due to major substantiated complaints about a provider's failure to comply with health and safety requirements and child care policies.
 The reports must be in plain language and be timely to ensure that the results of the reports are available and easily understood by parents when they are deciding on a child care provider.
-Lead Agencies must post at least 3 years of reports when available, going forward (not retrospectively), beginning October 1, 2018.
+Lead Agencies must post at least 3 years of reports when available, going forward (not retrospectively), beginning a) What is the Lead Agency's definition of plain language and describe the process for receiving feedback from parents and the public about readability of reports.
+Cabinet standards define plain language to mean that materials are written at a 6th grade reading level and accessible to a broad audience.

+October 1, 2018.